Quantum tomography of entangled qubits by time-resolved single-photon counting with time-continuous measurements: Introduction

 Entangled states are considered a key resource in quantum information theory \cite{Nielsen2000}.
 Particularly, entangled pairs of photons can be used for quantum key distribution (QKD) \cite{Ekert1991}.
 Other well-known applications of entangled states relate to: superdense coding \cite{Bennett1992,Mattle1996}, quantum teleportation \cite{Bennett1993,Anderson2020}, quantum computing \cite{Jozsa2003}, quantum interferometric optical lithography \cite{Boto2000}, etc. For these reasons, the ability to characterize entanglement based on measurements plays a crucial role in practical realizations of quantum protocols.

-In the case of photons, quantum information can be encoded by exploiting different degrees of freedom, in particular: polarization, spectral, spatial and temporal mode.
+In the case of photons, quantum information can be encoded by exploiting different degrees of freedom, in particular: polarization, spectral, spatial, and temporal mode.
 Each approach requires distinct measurement schemes for state identification.
 In this work, we focus on two-photon polarization-entangled states.

 State reconstruction of polarization-entangled photons, generated by a spontaneous-down-conversion photon source, was performed efficiently by polarization measurements \cite{White1999}.
 Then, photonic state tomography was developed in terms of both theory and experiments \cite{James2001,Altepeter2005}.
 Because each measurement is inherently inaccurate, we need to apply methods that produce reliable estimates of actual quantum states, such as maximum likelihood estimation (MLE) \cite{Hradil1997,Banaszek1999}.
+Different methods of quantum state estimation can be compared with respect to their accuracy \cite{Bantysh2021}.

 For years, the problem of quantum state tomography (QST) has been intensively researched into, see, e.g., Ref.~\cite{dariano03,paris04,Rehacek2004,Quek2021}.
 Regardless of the particular QST method, we consider a total number of measurements as a resource.
 Therefore, economic frameworks, which aim at reducing the number of distinct measurement settings, are gaining in popularity.
-There have been proposals involving continuous measurement defined in the time domain, for example, by performing a weak (non-projective) continuous measurement on an ensemble of systems \cite{Silberfarb2005,Merkel2010,Smith2013}, including numerical optimization algorithms to reduce the influence of experimental noise \cite{Zhang2020}.
+For example, dynamical maps can be utilized to generate an informationally complete set of measurement operators \cite{Czerwinski2021b}.
+There have also been proposals involving continuous measurement defined in the time domain, for example, by performing a weak (non-projective) continuous measurement on an ensemble of systems \cite{Silberfarb2005,Merkel2010,Smith2013}, including numerical optimization algorithms to reduce the influence of experimental noise \cite{Zhang2020}.

 In this work, we consider time-continuous measurements generated by unitary dynamics from one operator.
-We gather data for state reconstruction by selecting a discrete set of time instants which correspond to moments of measurement.
+We gather data for state reconstruction by selecting a discrete set of time instants that correspond to moments of measurement.
 Since the precision of measurements is limited by the time resolution of the detector, we study the efficiency of the framework versus the amount of time uncertainty.
 Temporal uncertainty of the detector is considered a limiting factor in quantum state engineering.
 Therefore, theoretical models describing its formalism have been recently proposed \cite{Gouzien2018,Gouzien2019}.